 With all of the melting snow and freezing rain, the ground seems to be constantly wet (along with carpets being dirtied).
-Unfortunately, all of this water is freezing due to the below freezing temperatures that settle in during the nighttime.
-The last thing you need is to take a nasty spill down the front steps, so here’s a few quick tips on how to get rid of this dangerous ice:
+Unfortunately, all of this water is freezing due to the below-freezing temperatures that settle in during the nighttime.
+The last thing you need is to take a nasty spill down the front steps, so here are a few quick tips on how to get rid of this dangerous ice:

 Try to Prepare Beforehand